Ludwig Kaas: Hitler's Enabling Act

 Kaas had planned to travel to Rome since the beginning of the year, to discuss a conflict in Eupen and Malmedy, formerly German towns now belonging to Belgium, where priests had been arrested.
-This trip had been postponed by the political events - first Hitler's appointment, then the March elections, then by the Enabling Act -, but on 24 March, one day after the decision, Kaas finally managed to leave for Rome.
-During this stay, Kaas explained to Pacelli the centre's rationale for acceding to the Enabling Act.
+This trip had been postponed by the political events – first Hitler's appointment, then the March elections, then by the Enabling Act – but on 24 March, one day after the decision, Kaas finally managed to leave for Rome.
+During this stay, Kaas explained to Pacelli the Centre's rationale for acceding to the Enabling Act.
 On 30 March, he was called back to Germany to take part in sessions of the working committee, that had been promised during the Enabling Act negotiations.
 This committee was chaired by Hitler and Kaas and was supposed to inform about further legislative measures, but it only met three times: on 31 March, on 2 April (followed by a private talk between Kaas and Hitler) and on 7 April.
 On 5 April Kaas also reported to the foreign office about his talk in the Eupen-Malmedy affair.

 Reichskonkordat

 On 7 April, directly after the third meeting of the working committee, Kaas once more left Berlin and headed for Rome.
 The next day, after having changed trains in Munich, the Prelate happened to meet Vice-Chancellor Papen in the dining car.
 Papen officially went on skiing holidays to Italy, but his real destination was Vatican City, where he was to offer a Reichskonkordat on his government's behalf.
 Kaas and Papen traveled on together and had some discussions about the matter on the train.
 After their arrival in Rome, Kaas was received first by Pacelli on 9 April.
 One day later, Papen had a morning meeting with Pacelli and presented Hitler's offer.
-Cardinal Pacelli subsequently authorized Kaas, who was known for his expertise in Church-state relations, to negotiate the draft of the terms with Papen.
+Pacelli subsequently authorized Kaas, who was known for his expertise in Church-state relations, to negotiate the draft of the terms with Papen.

 These discussions also prolonged his stay in Rome and raised questions in Germany as to a conflict of interest, since as a German parliamentarian he was advising the Vatican.
 On 5 May Kaas resigned from his post as party chairman, and pressure from the German government forced him to withdraw from visibly participating in the concordat negotiations.
 Though allegedly the Vatican tried to hold back the exclusion of Catholic clergy and organisations from politics, Pacelli was known to strongly favour the withdrawal of all priests from active politics, which is Church position in all countries even today.
 In the end, the Vatican accepted the restriction to the religious and charitable field.
 Even before the Roman negotiations had been concluded, the Centre Party yielded to increasing government pressure and dissolved itself, thus excluding German Catholics from participating in political life.